-Species at Risk and Species of Conservation Concern with ranges overlapping with, or recent occurrence records within the Lower Don Bridge and Don Yard Study Area were identified using the sources listed in Section 2.1.1.
-Species with records greater than 20 years old were considered historical in accordance with the standard Conservation Status Assessment (NatureServe, 2019), which Natural Heritage Information Centre uses to evaluate a species' S-rank.
-Species with historical records were deemed unlikely to persist in the general area given the vast urbanization within the City of Toronto and for this reason were not included in the Species at Risk and Species of Conservation Concern screenings.
-The potential for Species at Risk and Species of Conservation Concern to occur within the Lower Don Bridge and Don Yard Study Area was determined by comparing species habitat requirements to the habitat conditions present on-site and using the results of the background information review (Section 2.1.1) and results from field investigations described in Section 2.1.2 to apply the following rankings:
+Species at Risk and Species of Conservation Concern with recent occurrence records, or ranges overlapping the East Harbour Station Study Area were identified using the sources listed in Section 2.1.1.
+Species with records greater than 20 years old were considered historical in accordance with the standard Conservation Status Assessment (NatureServe, 2019), which the Natural Heritage Information Centre uses to evaluate a species' S-rank.
+Species with historical records were deemed unlikely to persist in the general area given the vast urbanization within the City of Toronto and, for this reason, were not included in the Species at Risk and Species of Conservation Concern screenings.
+The potential for Species at Risk and Species of Conservation Concern to occur within the East Harbour Station Study Area was determined by comparing species habitat requirements to the habitat conditions present on-site using the results of the background information review (Section 2.1.1) and field investigations described in Section 2.1.2 to apply the following rankings:

-- Low Probability: neither species nor suitable habitat observed through field investigations but there is a known species record in the general area; - Medium Probability: species not observed; however, potentially suitable habitat identified through field investigations and there is a known species record in the general area; and - High Probability: good quality Species at Risk habitat identified (e.g., sufficiently large areas of suitable vegetation and presence of key features such as nesting sites), and known species record in the Lower Don Bridge and Don Yard Study Area (either through current or previous field investigations).
+- Low Probability: neither species nor suitable habitat observed through field investigations but there is a known species record in the general area; - Medium Probability: species not observed; however, potentially suitable habitat identified through field investigations and there is a known species record in the general area; and - High Probability: good quality Species at Risk habitat identified (e.g., sufficiently large areas of suitable vegetation and presence of key features such as nesting sites), and known species record in the East Harbour Station Study Area (either through current or previous field investigations).